dojo/docs/dojo/fx/wipeIn.rst

     </div>

-Example 2:  Fade in a dom node with a custom duration
+Example 2:  Wipe in a dom node with a custom duration
 -----------------------------------------------------

 .. cv-compound ::